mcheo/nms-demo-kit/README.md

 #./scripts/buildNMS.sh -t nginx-nms:2.6 -C nginx-plus/nginx-repo.crt -K nginx-plus/nginx-repo.key -A -W

 #To deploy NMS container
+#
-#Running in MacOS might encounter port 5000 being used by AirPlay sharing process.
+in MacOS might encounter port 5000 being used by AirPlay sharing process.
 #You may change the port to other than 5000 in docker-compose.yaml eg: - "6000:5000"

 docker-compose -f docker-compose.yaml up -d